sustrik/crypto-for-kids/messengers-story.md

 ...

 “Today, the God, the Compassionate, the Merciful have taught me that there are secrets that cannot be given away.
 You cannot give them away to save yourself from torture.
 You cannot give them away to save your kids from being sold to slavery.
 You cannot give them away to prevent the end of the world.
-You just cannot give them away and whether you want to or not matters little.”
+You cannot give them away and whether you want to or not matters little.”

 ]]]